-After that point, can you still get a hardcopy of a perpetual Adobe purchase if you want?
-Yes, we expect Adobe to offer a simple Creative Suite Backup Disc option (nominal cost) if you would also like a physical copy of what you’ve ordered.
-This DVD would be delivered via the post without an elaborate box or packaging, and could be used to install or reinstall the software as needed.
+After that point, can you still get a hardcopy of your Adobe purchase if you want/need to?
+Possibly, but not for CS6.
+We believe that Adobe will offer the option of a free disc set for the entire Creative Cloud, because not everyone has a strong or reliable connection to initially download it.
+This DVD would be delivered via the post without an elaborate box or packaging, and could be used to install or reinstall the CC software as needed.

-What happens if you don’t order the backup media – is there any way to back up or redownload the product?
-Yes, you can make/burn a backup copy of the downloaded CS product yourself, plus Adobe will keep the original software you ordered available in your online Adobe ID Account for three full years.
+But if you don’t have media, either for CS6 or CC – is there any way to back up or redownload the products?
+Yes, you can make/burn an offline backup copy of the downloaded installers yourself, plus Adobe will keep the original software you ordered available in your online Adobe ID Account for at least three full years.
 With the Creative Cloud, you can redownload or reinstall your software at any time.

 How can you reinstall or move my CS programs to another computer if you don’t have a disc?
 Not a worry as your product downloads will be available online as per the previous response.

 Will many customers be affected by this?
 We don’t expect this shift to affect most customers because CD/DVD drives are rapidly disappearing on newer computers, plus the majority of customers already buy via digital download – either the Creative Suite or Creative Cloud.